 Meg Olson joined CWRA National as Manager of Operations and Communication in November 2019.
 She has been an Ontario Branch board member since 2014, organized the Ontario Branch Mentorship program since 2015, and was co-chair of the 2019 CWRA National Conference.

 Since moving to Canada, Meg became licensed as an Engineer in Ontario, and worked in consulting engineering and for a conservation authority.
 Her previous work experience in the field was in stormwater management, flood risk, water management policy, and hazard mitigation planning.
 She earned a Master of Urban Planning and a Master of Science in Engineering at the University of Washington in 2013, and a Bachelor of Science in Mechanical Engineering from the University of Virginia in 2006.

-Stephanie Streich is pleased to join CWRA National as the Operations Coordinator while Meg Olson goes on maternity leave.
+Stephanie is the Operations Coordinator for CWRA National.
 She was a student member of the CWRA while completing her Master of Science in hydrology at the University of Saskatchewan, and participated in many events the organization has to offer, including the 2018 national conference, and the Principles of Hydrology short course offered by CSHS.
 Stephanie also has bachelor’s degrees in Education and Earth and Atmospheric Sciences from the University of Alberta.
 She is excited to continue learning about the water world in Canada through her work with the organization.
 In her spare time, Steph is a leader for Girl Guides Canada, loves to travel and has recently learned to cut her own hair during lockdown!